aarno97/Code_Snippets/README.md

 ## To parse HTML pages

 Checkout [BeautifulSoup](https://pypi.org/project/beautifulsoup4/)!
 I used them for my senior project.
-You can find some examples from the GitHub project from the project: [JackalopeSearchEngine](https://github.com/aarno97/JackalopeSearchEngine).
+You can find some examples from the GitHub project: [JackalopeSearchEngine](https://github.com/aarno97/JackalopeSearchEngine).

 Specifically: